 - Who are the key players in the marketing team and C-Suite?

-- What are the competitors approach to capturing physician’s loyalty?
+- What is the competitor’s approach to capturing physician’s loyalty?

-- What are the competitors’ culture and style?
+- What are the competitors’ cultures and styles?

 - Whom do they collaborate with (research labs, universities etc.)?